Global State and Singletons

 }

-class to make it part of the API:
+part of its API:

 class Foo